coredns/coredns.io/content/plugins/cache.md

 cache [TTL] [ZONES...]
 ~~~

 * **TTL** max TTL in seconds.
-If not specified, the maximum TTL will be used which is 3600 for
+If not specified, the maximum TTL will be used, which is 3600 for
     noerror responses and 1800 for denial of existence ones.
-    Setting a TTL of 300: `cache 300` would cache the record up to 300 seconds.
+    Setting a TTL of 300: `cache 300` would cache records up to 300 seconds.
 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).